SWC-OSG-Workshop/OSG-UserTraining-RMACC17/novice/DHTC/04a-ScalingUp-python.md

 ![fig 5](https://raw.githubusercontent.com/SWC-OSG-Workshop/OSG-UserTraining-RMACC17/gh-pages/novice/DHTC/Images/queue_arg_set.png)

 In the previous section we introduced the `argument` keyword, which allowed us to pass command line arguments to our `executable`.
 The `queue` command allows us submit a job for each entry in a list of arguments.
+We only need to write one submit file to be able to run jobs with various input parameters.

 Take a look at the job description file in Example3.

     $ cd ../Example3
     $ cat ScalingUp-PythonCals.submit